Home icon Kalmar België / News & Insights / Articles / 20192706_Future-proofing automated RTG operations at Dublin Ferryport Terminals

 “While we’ve never looked for Formula 1 drivers, just like in Formula 1 safety and performance are a top priority,” Colvin points out.
 “We require everyone to be a good, safe driver, and with automation we’re using technology to improve driver skills and lower the barriers to entry.”
 The AutoRTG system includes a wide range of safety features to help drivers, not least the comprehensive system of cameras for excellent all-round visibility.

 The new AutoRTG system has already enabled DFT to attract a new generation of young operators, who find the working environment a compelling and rewarding one.
 In one specific case the AutoRTG system has also helped an experienced driver return to work after back problems had forced him to give up operating ship-to-shore cranes.
-He can now operate RTGs via a remote console rather than sitting for several hours in a crane cabin.
+He can now operate RTGs via a remote console rather than sitting for several hours in a crane cabin.4.jpg

 A solid platform for future cooperation